darktable/Unity-NorthStar/Documentation/BoatMovement.md

 # Boat Movement

 ## Overview

-The boat in North Star is a core element, requiring smooth movement, turning, and ocean interaction while allowing the player to move freely onboard.
-Several approaches were explored to achieve this.
+In North Star, the boat is essential.
+It must move smoothly, turn, and interact with the ocean while allowing free player movement onboard.
+We explored several methods to achieve this.

 ## Movement Approaches

 ### True Movement

-The boat was initially implemented as a kinematic rigid body moving via scripting, with all objects physically on top of it.
-However, this caused issues with hand tracking and physics constraints, leading us to abandon this approach.
+Initially, the boat was a kinematic rigid body controlled by scripting, with objects physically on it.
+This caused hand tracking and physics issues, so we abandoned this method.

 ### Move the World

-Another idea was to move the environment around the boat instead of the boat itself.
-However, this led to complications with persistent objects outside the boat, so it was not pursued.
+We considered moving the environment around the boat instead of the boat itself.
+However, this complicated persistent objects outside the boat, so we did not pursue it.

 ### Fake Movement

-The final approach that we stuck with used a “fake movement” system, where the boat’s visual position is updated just before rendering and reset afterward.
-This prevents physics issues, avoids dragging objects along with the boat, and removes the need to move the world around the boat (ocean, islands, sky, reflections, etc.).
-Several helper functions were also developed for transforming between world space and “boat space.”
+We adopted a "fake movement" system.
+The boat's visual position updates before rendering and resets afterward.
+This prevents physics issues, avoids dragging objects with the boat, and eliminates the need to move the world (ocean, islands, sky, reflections, etc.).
+We developed helper functions for transforming between world space and "boat space."

 #### Relevant File
 - [Fake Movement](../Assets/NorthStar/Scripts/Ship/FakeMovement.cs)

 ## Rocking and Bobbing

-To simulate ocean movement, a procedural noise system was implemented to make the boat rock and bob.
-The effect scales with boat speed, which is influenced by wind direction and sail angle.
-A more physically realistic wave-height and momentum-based system was tested but was ultimately replaced for better player comfort and direct movement control.
+To simulate ocean movement, we implemented a procedural noise system to make the boat rock and bob.
+The effect scales with boat speed, influenced by wind direction and sail angle.
+We tested a more realistic wave-height and momentum-based system but replaced it for better player comfort and direct control.

 ## Reaction Movement

-Specific scripted boat movements were implemented using the timeline for special events, such as waves hitting the boat or attacks from creatures like the Kraken.
+We scripted specific boat movements for special events, like waves hitting the boat or creature attacks, using the timeline.

 ### Relevant Files
 - [BoatMovementAsset](../Assets/NorthStar/Scripts/Wave/BoatMovementAsset.cs)